 Were my priorities mixed up at the moment?
 Pretty much.
 Could I have almost died or lost my hand?
 Quite possibly.
 But had I not committed to keeping that food, you, my friend, would not have benefited from this week’s inspired Taco Tuesday recipes.
 BLOOP!

 Since I am eating vegetarian for the Mission: Get It Right, Get It Tight, Health Challenge, I shared my recipes for the 3 amazing vegetarian tacos that I made this week.
 Are my vegetarian taco creations worth dying for?
 I think so, but you be the judge!

 Faux Mole Marinated Carrot Tacos with Pickled Radishes

-Sliced carrots slow simmered in chocolatey spiced marinade, served with tangy pickled radishes and onions and topped with creamy goat cheese.
+Sliced carrots slow-simmered in a chocolatey spiced marinade, served with tangy pickled radishes and onions, and topped with creamy goat cheese.
 Simple and ridiculously delicious

 - 6 small corn tortillas

 - 4 oz goat cheese